Jump to section

 If the doctor believes your cat’s ear dermatitis is the result of an adverse reaction to an allergen, he may choose to conduct food trials or change the feline’s current medications.

 The overall prognosis for ear dermatitis in cats is generally excellent if treatment is sought out early.
-Secondary manipulation causing damage to the outer, middle or inner ear can admit a less positive outcome for the cat.
+Secondary damage to the outer, middle or inner ear can mean a less positive outcome for the cat.
 Cauliflower ear, caused by continuous and vigorous scratching, often causes permanent disfiguration of the external ear.
 The delicate hearing structures inside the ear can also become damaged, resulting in partial or complete loss of hearing, which requires lifelong care from the cat owner.
 Ask your veterinarian about proper recovery and management needs for your cat after ear dermatitis.

 Ear Dermatitis Average Cost